IN-CORE/incore-docs/pyincore/docs/source/incore_lab.rst

     :alt: Nano text editor.
     :align: right

-4. Create a hidden credential file in the folder you just created (``cd .incore`` followed by ``nano .incorepw``) and type IN-CORE username and password using `Nano <https://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/>`_, the Linux command-line text editor:
+4. Create a hidden credential file in the folder you just created (``cd .incore`` followed by ``nano .incorepw``) and type IN-CORE username and password using `Nano <https://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/>`_, the Linux command-line text editor. nano text editor.
+Write your username in the first line and the password in the second:

 5. Save the file with ``Ctrl+O`` and ``Enter`` commands